WRITING JOURNAL | 2018 |

 Work on my third book is necessarily proceeding more slowly, as I am still developing ideas and concepts about knowledge.
 At one point in February, I briefly abandoned the idea of writing a book about knowledge and considered instead to study the subject for several more years before making a decision on what to say.
 Then, I relented, and decided that I could write a book, as long as I recognized the limitations of my current understanding and took steps to find out more (envisaged as taking a few years, and not decades!).

-The above analogy appears so obviously or even deeply true, we can easily fall into the habit of seeing words not just like things but as things.
-And this becomes cemented into our consciousness by the appearance of words of elements of their physical receptacles: books, kindles, emails, letters etc.
+The above analogy re words and making things appears so obviously or even deeply true, we can easily fall into the habit of seeing words not just like things but as things.
+And this becomes cemented into our consciousness by the appearance of words or some of their physical receptacles: books, kindles, emails, letters etc. Yet, the crucial essence of words as words is as complex social and psychological processes, not as things.

 The range of activities and experiences in my life is rich and often bewildering.
 In March 2018, I